apache/openwhisk/docs/actions.md

 A blocking invocation request will _wait_ for the activation result to be available.
 The wait period is the lesser of 60 seconds or the action's configured [time limit](reference.md#per-action-timeout-ms-default-60s).
-The result of the activation is returned if it is available within the wait period.
+The result of the action is successfully returned if it is available within the wait period.
-Otherwise, the activation continues processing in the system and an activation ID is returned so that one may check for the result later, as with non-blocking requests (see [here](#watching-action-output) for tips on monitoring activations).
+Otherwise, the result is an error caused by the action timeout and the response status is _application error_.
+The action continues processing in the system for a while until it is terminated.
+Subsequent calls to `wsk activation get <activationId> --summary` will return the original error even if the action finished its execution before it was terminated.

 ### Understanding the activation record